azavalny/TakeOnMeSketchifier/README.md

 # Take On Me Sketchifier

+*Note: I am currently working on a better version of this idea, which can be found here: https://github.com/thelazyaz/TakeOnMeSketchifier2.0

 **Written only using 130 lines of code, this software allows you to turn any image or live webcam feed into a sketched version similar to style shown in Aha's Take On Me Music video.**

 **Using Object Oriented Programming, my ImageSketcher object sketches any image into a version that looks draw.
 And by "Sketching" I mean passing through many filters.**